RichardCoffee/privacy-my-way/readme.txt

 == Changelog ==

 = Next version =
+### Next version
+* Enhancement:  Rewrote plugin classes to bring them in sync with core files.
-* Upgrade:  updated core files, fixed a couple of bugs in the Admin Options form.
+* Upgrade:  updated core files, which included some bug fixes.
 * Upgrade:  updated WP tested version.
 * Bugfix:  CSS fix for admin form.
+* Bugfix:  Some option filters were being run twice.
+* Bugfix:  Now passes the 'network_id' to get_user_count().
+* Bugfix:  Now checking for object property in transient filter.
 * Minor:  More work on documentation.

 = 1.6.1 =